Simplemux/simplemux/documentation/scenarios.md

 The ping arrives to the `tun0` interface of machine 5, goes to machine 4 through the tunnel and is returned to machine 6 through the tunnel.

-## How to steer traffic from Machine 6 to server x.y.z.t through the tunnel
+### Steer traffic from Machine 6 to server x.y.z.t through the tunnel

 The idea of simplemux is that it does not run at endpoints, but on some “optimizing” machines in the network.
 Therefore, you have to define policies to steer the flows of interest, in order to make them go through the TUN interface of the ingress (machine 5).
 This can be done with `ip rule` and `iptables`.